Paths, Ends and The Separation Problem for Infinite Graphs: On the complexity of the Eulerian path problem

 Therefore, $G_e$ for $e \in \textbf{Fin}$ will look like this:

 While $G_e$ for $e \in \textbf{Inf}$ will be as follows:

-Observe that, for every $e$, the only vertex with odd degree in $G_e$ is $0$: then $G_e$ admits an infinite Eulerian path if and only if $G_e$ has one end.
-An example of such path is shown in the picture above: this path starts at the vertex $0$, reaches vertex $s_0$ using, say, the blue edges, proceeds \vir{backwards} through the red edges and then changes direction again passing through the black edges, and so on.
-By the same reasoning used in the proof of \Cref{prop:counting-ends}, this happens if and only $e \in \textbf{Inf}$. \end{proof}
+Observe that, for every $e$, the only vertex with odd degree in $G_e$ is $0$: then $G_e$ admits an infinite Eulerian path if and only if $G_e$ has one end, which happens if and only $e \in \textbf{Inf}$.

-It should be noticed that the proof in \cite{Kuske-Lohrey} relies on the construction of \emph{automatic} graphs, and hence the above statement actually holds already in the case of automatic graphs.
-In the next result we show that the problem becomes simpler, in fact, $\Sigma_2^{-1}$-complete, when restricted to graphs with one end.

-\begin{thm} The problem of deciding whether a highly computable graph with one end admits a a one-way Eulerian path is $\Sigma_2^{-1}$-complete. \end{thm} \begin{proof} We already observed that the the statement \vir{$G$ has exactly one vertex of odd degree} is $\Delta_2^0$: in particular, this statement is a conjunction of a $\Sigma_1^0$ statement and a $\Pi_1^0$ statement, which makes it $\Sigma_2^{-1}$.
-It follows that the problem of deciding that a graph satisfies $\eulerone$, provided it has one end and it is connected, is at most $\Sigma_2^{-1}$.
-We now prove completeness.
+We now turn to the two-way Eulerian Path Problem.
+To prove its $\Pi_2^0$-completeness, again, it is enough to slightly modify the construction in \Cref{grafo-con-ciclos}: indeed, we consider graphs $H_e$ which are built in the very same way, except that every edge is now duplicated.
+We hence obtain a uniformly highly computable sequence of multigraphs $(H_e)_{e \in \N}$ where each $H_e$ has either one or two ends and where each vertex has even degree.
+We claim that

+Notice that this is enough to conclude the proof, as we have seen the set on the right-hand side is $\Pi_2^0$-complete.

+Let us first consider the case where $H_e$ has one end.
+As every vertex in $H_e$ has even degree, it follows that it verifies $\eulertwo$, so it admits a two-way infinite Eulerian path.
+For concreteness, let us describe how to obtain such a path.
+For this we let $s_0=0$, and denote by $s_k$ the $k$-th step in which a new element is enumerated into $W_e$.
+As we are in the case where $W_e$ is infinite, we have a well-defined infinite sequence $(s_k)_{k \in \N}$.
+Then each subgraph $H_e[\{v\in V(H_e): \, s_k \le |v| \le s_{k+1}\} \smallsetminus \{-s_k\}$ is even and connected, so by Euler's theorem admits an Eulerian cycle.
+We can split such a cycle into two disjoint paths from $s_k$ to $s_{k+1}$, shown in blue and in red in the picture below.
+These paths can be joined to construct the desired two-way Eulerian path.

+On the other hand, if $H_e$ has two ends, then, by construction, $W_e$ is finite.
+So, there must be a stage $s_k$ in which some element enters $W_e$ for the last time.
+Let $E\Subset E(H_e)$ be the set whose elements are the two edges joining $s_k$ to $s_{k+1}$.
+Then $H_e[E]$ is an even graph, while $H_e\smallsetminus E$ has two infinite connected components, so $H_e$ does not satisfy $\eulertwo$. \end{proof}

+For graphs with exactly one end, we have the following result. \begin{thm} Let $\mathcal{G}_{one}$ denote the class of connected one-ended graphs.
+Then the following holds: \begin{enumerate} \item The one-way Eulerian Path Problem over highly computable graphs in $\mathcal{G}_{one}$ is d.c.e.-complete. \item The two-way Eulerian Path Problem over highly computable graphs in $\mathcal{G}_{one}$ is $\Pi_1^0$-complete. \item Both the one-way and the two-way Eulerian Path Problems over automatic graphs in $\mathcal{G}_{one}$ are decidable. \end{enumerate} \end{thm}

+\begin{proof} We first prove item 1.
+For the upper bound, it is sufficient to notice that, in case we are promised that the given graph has one end, we only need to check the first condition of $\eulerone'$, which is a d.c.e.~statement.